Tervicke/Mindwave/README.md

-# Mindwave - a dead simple tool for me and you to journal
+# Mindwave - A simple tool for me and you to journal
 ## Features
 - **Date-based Entries**: Organize your entries by date for easy navigation and retrieval.
-- **tags**:Add tags to better organize your entries
+- **Tags**:Add tags to better organize your entries
 - **Customization**: Personalize your journal with themes and accent colors
 - **Secure and offline**: Keep your journal entries safe and secure & offline

 ## Installation
 ```bash
 git clone https://github.com/tervicke/mindwave.git
 pip install -r requirements.txt